The Muse (film)

-The Muse is a 1999 comedy film starring Albert Brooks, Sharon Stone, Andie MacDowell and Jeff Bridges.
+The Muse is a 1999 American comedy film starring Albert Brooks, Sharon Stone, Andie MacDowell and Jeff Bridges.
 It is the sixth film to be directed by Brooks, from a screenplay co-written with Monica Johnson.
 Stone portrays the titular muse who is tasked with reviving the career of a once-celebrated Hollywood screenwriter, played by Brooks.
 The film also features numerous cameos from well-known filmmakers, including Martin Scorsese and James Cameron.

 The film received mixed reviews and did not meet with large box office success, grossing only about $11 million domestically.
 Sharon Stone earned a nomination for a Golden Globe Award for Best Actress in a Motion Picture - Musical or Comedy.

 Plot

-After winning a lifetime achievement award, esteemed screenwriter Steven Phillips (Brooks) has a rude awakening.
+After winning a lifetime achievement award, esteemed screenwriter Steven Phillips has a rude awakening.
 Believing the award has no real meaning, he finds out it means his career is over.
-His studio reneged on renewing his contract, telling him he's "lost his edge."
-Junior exec Josh Martin (Mark Feuerstein) tells him his new script is dull and to be off the lot by 5 over lunch.
+His studio has reneged on renewing his contract, telling him he's "lost his edge."
+Junior exec Josh Martin tells him over lunch that his new script is dull and he is to be off the lot by five.

-Desperate to revive his career, he seeks advice from very successful screenwriter Jack (Bridges), who arranges an introduction to Sarah (Stone), a modern-day muse who can inspire anyone.
-She has lavish demands (expensive hotel rooms, gifts from Tiffany's), much to his wife Laura's chagrin (MacDowell).
+Desperate to revive his career, he seeks advice from very successful screenwriter Jack, who arranges an introduction to Sarah, a modern-day muse who can inspire anyone.
+She has lavish demands (expensive hotel rooms, gifts from Tiffany's), much to his wife Laura's chagrin.

 Steven isn't sure if she is authentic or a charlatan.
-She takes him to Long Beach, where they bump into writer-director Rob Reiner, who Sarah clearly knows.
+She takes him to Long Beach, where they bump into writer-director Rob Reiner, whom Sarah clearly knows.
 There, Steven gets an idea for a movie set in an aquarium, with Jim Carrey as the lead.

 As Sarah's demands increase, Steven's apprehensive wife begins to be won over.
 Through the muse's encouragement Laura decides to pursue her dream of baking and selling cookies, to great success.

 To save money, Sarah is invited to move into their house.
-Steven, however, is frustrated because she spends more time helping others—Hollywood writers and directors like James Cameron and Martin Scorsese, who come to Steven's house to see her.
+Steven, however, is frustrated because she spends more time helping others — Hollywood writers and directors like James Cameron and Martin Scorsese, who come to Steven's house to see her.
 He even surrenders his own bedroom to her, sleeping in the guest house.